 Google “candle lighting times,” for the traditional precise timing for lighting your candles: 18 minutes before sundown each week.
 Light the candles then, at the start of dinner or whenever works for you.
 People typically light two candles, or sometimes one candle for each member of their family.
 The person lighting and saying the blessing may keep their eyes covered while saying the blessing if they want, and can also keep them covered a bit longer to add private prayers.
 If you prefer, say the blessing all together.
 Want to hear the blessings read aloud?
 Listen to them here.

 Here are the words for the Shabbat candle lighting blessing:

 בְּרָוּךְ אַתָּה יְיָ אֱלֹהֵנוּ מֶלֶךְ הָעוֹלָם אֲשֶׁר קִדְּשָׁנוּ בְּמִצוֹתָיו וְצִוָּנוּ לְהַדְלִיק נֵר שֶׁל שַׁבָּת.

-Blessed is the Oneness that makes us holy and commands us to kindle the light of Shabbat.
+Alternative: Blessed is the Oneness Who commands us to kindle the light of Shabbat.